Banished (video game): Reception

 Banished received "mixed or average" reviews upon release, according to review aggregator Metacritic, which assigns a weighted average score out of 100 to reviews from critics and gave the game a score of 73 based on 32 reviews.

 Charlie Hall from Polygon scored the game 7.5 out of 10.0, noting that Banished felt more like a "survival simulation" than a city-building simulation.
 Hall also praised the game's graphics and animations but noted that the game struggled with giving players solid feedback on the results of their actions.
 Paul Dean from Eurogamer gave the game a score of 6/10, noting that the game was a "survival sandbox.
 It's harsh", agreeing with Hall that it was difficult to get information.
 Dean noted that having to build structures in a strict grid-like pattern felt generic and formulaic.

 PC Gamers Andy Chalk gave the game a score of 70 out of 100, stating that it is "a nice change of pace for city-builders", but noted that as the population grows, survival becomes less of a focus and city management takes over.
 Daniel Starkey of GameSpot scored the game 8/10, noting how the different mechanics of each structure interlock and provide relevance, and praising the difficulty.
 However, Starkey noted the game suffered from lacking a sense of progression.

 Daniel Tack for Game Informer rated the game with an 8/10, comparing it to games such as Dwarf Fortress and Towns, but more accessible and with improved graphics.
-IGN 's Rowan Kaiser awarded an 8.3/10 score, noting that Banished suffered when the gameplay difficulty was lower, while also making the same comparison to Dwarf Fortress as Game Informer.
+IGNs Rowan Kaiser awarded an 8.3/10 score, noting that Banished suffered when the gameplay difficulty was lower, while also making the same comparison to Dwarf Fortress as Game Informer.
 Kaiser praised Banished for creating difficulty through the lack of a money resource, rather than using money as the primary source of the difficulty.

 The Escapists Greg Tito gave the game 3.5/5 stars, praising the simulation aspects and interface, but noting that it doesn't take long to see everything it has to offer.
 Tito felt the game's difficulty suffered as the town grew larger, with no proper end game goal to keep players engaged beyond earning achievements.

 In 2020, Rock, Paper, Shotgun mentioned the game in its top ten management games for the PC.